 The 3-second rule means that video view counts will almost always be lower than normal post view counts.

 Still, these video views are a signal of attention and therefore could be seen as more valuable views than post views.

-Some LinkedIn trainers say that a video view is worth the equivalent of between 3× and 5× of a post view.
+My January 2022 experiment on my company page shows that a video view is worth the equivalent of about 5× that of a post view.